jithinsankar/HYC/README.md

  `python create_data.py`

- ### STEP 2:Run the detector by opening the directory in terminal and by typing
+ ### STEP 2:Run the detector by
+ Open the directory in terminal type

  `./run.sh`

  Viola the output video is displayed on the screen